 Here is some information about current non-human ape trainers:

 - Steve Martin's Working Wildlife (not associated with comedian Steve Martin) was the last Hollywood-specific training facility for chimpanzees.
-Chimpanzees Suzy, Billy, and Eli made various appearances in music videos, commercials, and TV shoes..
+Chimpanzees Suzy, Billy, and Eli made various appearances in music videos, commercials, and TV shows.
 Martin has a history of discarding chimpanzees to roadside zoos and pseudo-sanctuaries when he no longer has a use for them.
 He sent Suzy, Billy, and Eli to Wildlife Waystation in California in 2019 before it announced it was closing.
-They will be going to accredited facilities from Wildlife Waystation soon.
+They have since moved to accredited facilities.

 - The Rosaire-Zoppe family is still involved in the antiquated animal circus business, usually operating under the name Big Cat Habitat and Gulf Coast Sanctuary in Florida.
 Chance, a chimpanzee in their care, is also leased out for entertainment purposes.
 He appeared in the movie Wolf of Wall Street.